Courses

 Description: Feminist science and technology studies (STS) is a rich body of literature that grapples with essential questions about the gendered and political nature of scientific knowledge.
 This course engages deeply with a range of literature that explores different possibilities for studying the co-construction of race and gender in and through science.
 We will discuss, among other topics, feminist epistemologies of science, racializing technologies, uses of DNA science, analyses of reproduction, various approaches to new materialisms, and speculative thinking about how science can be practiced differently.
 In this course, we take an expansive view of the field of feminist STS to consider what does, or does not, cohere about feminist STS as a field of study.
 We will read work from a wide range of scholars, from foundational scholars such as Donna Haraway and Londa Schiebinger to critiques of the field from Katherine McKittrick and Zakiyyah Iman Jackson, and others in between.

-HIPS 29652 – Tutorial: Technoscientific Worlds of Colonial Know-how
+HIPS 29652 – Tutorial: Colonial Technoscience and Environmental Know-How

 Instructor: Hadeel Badarni